• Our Specialist Day Camps

 In the subject heading put your child's surname and the week number you are looking for.
 In the body of the email please specify the dates you are looking for, as well as your child's full name.
 You will be emailed from this address if a place becomes available, make sure our mail does not end up in the junk.

-USING TOOLS - One of the reasons STEM Den is so special is that we teach children to use tools to help them build, innovate and problem solve.
+SAFETY and USING TOOLS - One of the reasons STEM Den is so special is that we teach children to use tools to help them build, innovate and problem solve.
 The tools we use can cause injury if used incorrectly.
 All of our children are taught to use the equpiment safely and they are supervised when using the tools.
 Children are expected to behave appropriately when using tools.
 Parents/guardians who take up a place at STEM Den understand and agree to their children using the tools and equipment for each activity.
 There are risks involved, which are outweighed by the many benefits.
 If you have any concerns, please talk to us.

 For further information please read our terms and conditions.